bf2fc6cc711aee1a0c2a/kas-installer/README.md

 # kas-installer

-KAS Installer allows the deployment and configuration of Managed Kafka Service in a single K8s cluster.
+KAS Installer allows the deployment and configuration of Managed Kafka and Managed Connector Services in a single OpenShift cluster.

 ## Contents
 - [kas-installer](#kas-installer)